Fast and simple unrooted dynamic forests: Experimental evaluation

 All implementations share a common interface (the Rust \emph{traits} \texttt{DynamicForest}, resp.\ \texttt{RootedDynamicForest}) that is used by the experiments.
 Code is reused whenever possible through heavy use of generics.

 There are some differences between the pseudocode presented here and the actual Rust implementation.
 This is due to the fact that procedures like $\tcanRotate(v)$ and $\tcanSplayStep(v)$ contain multiple $\tisSep(\cdot)$ checks, which can cause an unnecessarily large number of calls to the $\tparent(\cdot)$ function, even though the parent and possibly further ancestors of $v$ may be already known (consider, e.g., \cref{alg:mtr,alg:greedy}).
-Hence, we introduced functions like $\mathtt{is\_separator\_hint}(v,p)$, which is more efficient, but requires $p = \tparent(v)$ to be given.
+Hence, we eliminated some of the additional calls by, e.g., introducing a function $\mathtt{is\_separator\_hint}(v,p)$, which is more efficient, but requires $p = \tparent(v)$ to be given.

 We applied this principle liberally in all STT-based variants and our \dsimpl{Link-cut} implementation.
 The performance gains were small, except for \dsimpl{Greedy Splay}, which was slightly slower than the other STT-based variants before, and now is slightly faster.
 We did not attempt any fine-tuning beyond this.